Applying To College: Do You Know Your Backstory?

 Working with diverse students from around the country, thanks to Zoom, I tuned in to a vast range of experiences and perspectives.
 What role will this year’s class of applicants play in designing a future that reflects their priorities?
 I can’t wait to find out.

 The college process is complex.
-Beyond the “nuts and bolts” guidance needed to apply (program and major research, targeted college lists, resumes, testing, interviews, essays) – to name just a few – conversation is key.
+In addition to college prep basics (program and major research, targeted college lists, letters of recommendation, resumes, testing, interviews, essays), conversation is key.
 We've got to address that flashing-electronic-billboard question pulsing in every teenage mind: Who are you and where do you want to go?
 Ahhh!
 So much to consider.

 Everyone has a backstory – experiences from their past that provide context for who they are today.
 As a student of drama, I enjoy the details of character development.
 Who are you and where do you want to go?
 You’re speaking my language!